mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 (^112) DDDIISTRICTISSTTRRIICCTT 268 226688
-The Pavabidian Heresy maintains that while all stars are indeed gods, only Pavabid’s star is good and benign.
-In order to protect them from the influences of these ‘enemy stars’, the population are kept isolated and not permitted contact with offworlders.
+The Pavabidian Heresy maintains that while all stars are indeed gods, only Pavabid's star is good and benign.
+In order to protect them from the influences of these 'enemy stars', the population are kept isolated and not permitted contact with offworlders.
 Travel to other systems is out of the question.
 Offworld visitors to Pavabid are restricted to a trade enclave around